cspang1/4534-08/src/supervisory/README.md

 * Pillow

 # Hints
-Although not required, *pip* will make installing the dependencies easier
+Although not required, **pip** will make the installation of the dependencies easier